Kareem100/Mazzika-app/README.md

 <b> Mazzika-app </b> is a media player android application.</br>
-For playing any audio with duration more than 30 seconds. </br> With media notification in the status bar and the navigation bar. </br> With multiple features like (add song to favourites, delete song, set as a ringtone, etc...).</br>
+For playing any audio with duration more than 30 seconds. </br> With media notification in the status bar and the notification bar. </br> With multiple features like (add song to favourites, delete song, set as a ringtone, etc...).</br>

 ***